 Zola (“Zoie”) Hightower is a graduate of University of Michigan where she studied with Danielle Belen (violin) and Caroline Coade (viola).
 She was a member of the Indiana University Virtuosi for six years, studying with Mimi Zweig and Brenda Brenner, and has been a featured soloist and ensemble performer on stages and in concert halls in America, Europe, Canada and South America.
 She has soloed with the South Shore Orchestra, New World Youth Symphony Orchestra, Bloomington Symphony Orchestra, and the Indianapolis Symphony Orchestra.
 Zoie has been invited to Carnegie Hall to perform on multiple occasions, both on violin and viola.
 At University of Michigan, she was selected as Principal Viola for the 2016–2017 season and was selected Concerto Master 2018–2019.
 Zoie was a finalist in the undergraduate concerto competition on viola in 2018.
 As a pedagogue, Zoie has been a Teaching Artist at the Aspen Music Festival Roaring Fork Valley Youth Summer Workshop, Blue Hill Youth Summer Program (through Kniesel Hall), Fairview Project in Bloomington (with Dr. Brenda Brenner), the Heartbeat Project (a free music two-week summer workshop for children K–12 of the Navajo Nation), and Center Stage Strings.
 She also has a thriving private studio of her own, consisting of violinists and violists ages 5–28.
 Her students have been accepted to and received awards from prestigious musical institutions such as Bowdoin, Illinois Chamber Music Festival, and Center Stage Strings.

-Michael Klinberg is currently pursuing a Bachelor’s Degree in Music Performance, studying violin with Mimi Zweig.
+Michael Klinberg is currently pursuing a MM degree in Music Performance, studying violin with Mimi Zweig.
 His performing experience includes work as a chamber, solo, and orchestral player.
 Before this, he was a member of the IU String Academy, studying with Maria José Romero and Mimi Zweig.
-As a pedagogue, Michael has been teaching students at the IU String Academy for three years, studying pedagogy under Professor Mimi Zweig and Dr. Brenda Brenner.
+As a pedagogue, Michael has been teaching students at the IU String Academy for four years, studying pedagogy under Professor Mimi Zweig and Dr. Brenda Brenner.
 His work has included teaching alongside Professor Lucia May at IU Summer String Academy for two years, as well as working in the Fairview Project in Bloomington, under the guidance of Dr. Brenda Brenner.

 Helen Shively Ford, cello and chamber music.
 Previously, Helen was on the faculty of the MacPhail Center for Music in Minneapolis, where she also served as string department chair and chamber music coordinator.
 She earned her BM and MM degrees at the University of Minnesota, studying with Tanya Remenikova and Robert Jamieson.
 Helen was a member of the Minneapolis-based Sartory String Quartet and performed with the Minnesota Opera Orchestra, Minnesota Contemporary Ensemble, and other regional ensembles.
 She was active in the contemporary music scene in Austin, Texas, as a member of the group Audio Inversions and as a frequent guest with the University of Texas New Music Ensemble.
 Currently, Helen performs as a member of the Bloomington chamber music collective, Studio in Bloom.